 - preambleTransMax: the maximum number of Random Access Preamble transmission;

 - preambleTransMax-Msg1-Repetition: the maximum number of Random Access Preamble transmissions with a given Msg1 repetition number before switching to Msg1 repetition with the next available higher Msg1 repetition number;

+- preambleTransMaxSBFD: the maximum number of Random Access Preamble transmissions with RO type of SBFD RO before switching to RO type of non-SBFD RO;

+Editor’s Note: The name of preambleTransMaxSBFD is tentative and will be aligned with 38.331 running CR.

+Editor’s Note: FFS whether the RO type switching from non-SBFD RO to SBFD RO is also supported.

 - ssb-perRACH-OccasionAndCB-PreamblesPerSSB: defines the number of SSBs mapped to each PRACH occasion for 4-step RA type and the number of contention-based Random Access Preambles mapped to each SSB;